Institutional Endowment Fund

 Perpetual Financial Stability Begins Here

-A permanent endowment is a fund designed to provide stable, ongoing financial support to your parish, school, or organization – forever.
-The principal is legally protected and grows through prudent investing.
+A perpetual endowment is a fund designed to provide stable, ongoing financial support to your parish, school, or organization — forever.
+The fund is legally protected and grows through prudent investing.
 And, each year, you have the option to receive your endowment distribution or reinvest it.

 CCF takes a balanced approach, investing endowed funds in a highly diversified long-term pool, designed for growth and income over time.

 Sharing your Catholic faith, we strive to be a faithful steward, employing investment strategies that avoid harm and promote the common good.

 Permanent, Perpetual, Forever

 What makes an endowment permanent?
 The short answer is animus donandi, which is Latin for donor intent.
 Both civil and canon law regard donor intent as sacrosanct.
 CCF manages your endowment in accordance with current laws and evolving best practices.

 The Uniform Prudent Management of Institutional Funds Act protects donor intent and provides guidance on the investment decisions and endowment expenditures for nonprofit organizations.

 Canon 1300 of the Catholic Church states that the intentions of those who give goods to pious causes must be carefully observed.